dj1ch/dj1ch/README.md

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).

 ## Projects I am working on...
-- Minigotchi, a pwnagotchi somewhat loaded on a raspberry pi pico (main focus right now)
+- Minigotchi, a pwnagotchi somewhat loaded on a raspberry pi pico/esp8266 (main focus right now)
 - An html website that is supposed to show the hw bulletin.
 The original website isn't the best on anyone's eyes.
 - My portfolio website.